Sonjorg/edge_exporter/README.md

 ``` sudo docker build -t exporter .```
 ``` sudo docker run -p 5123:5123 exporter ```
 - Metrics can be gathered from ```host:5123/metrics```

+### Configuration of the exporter
+**The configuration is implemented in config.yml in the root folder** Below you can see the layout of a config.yml file with 3 hosts which values are not shown.
+It is required to use a hostname, ipaddress, username and password.
+You can choose which collectors you want to exclude for each host by adding them to the list "exclude" as shown below the last host.
+"Authtimeout" is the maximum chosen time to attempt authentication to a host.
+Usually it is not reachable if the duration is more than 2 second.
+It is recommended not to use too many hosts per docker instance because of performance issues; a scrape on 2 hosts with no collectors excluded takes around 13 seconds on the first scrape, and around 10 seconds on the following scrapes.

+---
+authtimeout: 3  #all hosts will have max 3 sec timout
+hosts:
+- hostname:
+  ipaddress:
+  username:
+  password:
+  routing-database-hours: 24 #For routingentry collector, data is stored in the database for 24 hours for this host, NB: can not be 0
+- hostname:
+  ipaddress:
+  username:
+  password:
+  routing-database-hours: 24
+- hostname:
+  ipaddress:
+  username:
+  password:
+  routing-database-hours: 24
+  exclude:
+   - routingentry
+   - system
+   - diskpartition
+   - systemcallstats
+   - linecard
+   - ethernetport

+#Excluding the above collectors for this host

 ### Deployment of the SBCexporter on a linux server
 **The exporter is developed and tested for the official ubuntu server image found at https://ubuntu.com/download/server.**
 - Download golang using the official download page: [install golang](https://go.dev/doc/install), and remember to reboot